TolisChal/portfolio_scoring/README.md

-### Supplementary matlab code for the paper "Modeling asset allocations and a new portfolio performance score"
+### Supplementary matlab code for the paper *Modeling asset allocations and a new portfolio performance score*, Digital Finance, Springer 2021.

 - **Installation**